EdemGold/python-projects/projects/Countdown-Timer/README.md

 cd python-projects
 ```

-- Go to the Projects folder
+- Go to the projects folder

 ```
  cd projects